davemeurer/github-action/README.md

 ## Build Capture

-For build capture to work Polaris requires build commands and the docker container should have appropriate build dependencies.
+For build capture, Polaris requires build commands and the docker container should have appropriate build dependencies.
 This means that the Dockerfile must reside in local repository.

 In the polaris folder here is defined a Dockerfile, for a build capture you need to use the Base Image used during the build phase.
 For example for a Maven project base image would be something like "maven:3.6.1-jdk-8".
-(Refrain from using alpine based images as some commands may not work)
+(Note, when using alpine based images, some commands may not work)

 The Dockerfile template is shown in the [polaris folder](/polaris) of this repo.
 Follow these steps to run Polaris